 The purpose of this course is to provide students with an opportunity to develop a biblical basis and frame of reference for their understanding of spiritual formation.
 This will enable students to think their way through the scriptures centered on the theme of spiritual formation.
 Practical ministry application of biblical concepts about spiritual formation is an integral part of the course design.

 Textbook Readings and Lecture Presentations

 Course Requirements Checklist

-After reading the Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
-Discussion Board Forums (4)
+After reading the Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Research Paper (8)
+Research Paper Assignments (8)

-Each student will write a major research paper for the course entitled “A Biblical Theology of Spiritual Formation.”
-The paper will be submitted in 7 installments comprising the first seven weeks/modules of the course.
+Each student will write a major research paper for the course entitled “Research Paper: A Biblical Theology of Spiritual Formation.”
+The paper will be submitted in 8 installments.
 Students write the paper in stages in order to digest all of the reading material and other course content.
 Each installment of the paper has assigned reading and required resources like the video presentations to interact with as they develop their own emerging biblical theology of spiritual formation.
 Each installment of the paper should give sufficient evidence that the student has read, digested, and integrated required readings and course content (video presentations) with their own thoughts and additional research.
 The completed paper must be 22-29 pages and utilize at least 15 resources, including the resources required in the course.
+(CLO: D)

 New Testament Theology

 Ecology of Spiritual Formation: Thinking Theologically